pintugiri/Healthcare-Analysis-using-SQL-and-Excel/README.md

 ---

-You can use this directly on your profile or in your repository's README to provide a concise summary of your analysis!
----

 # Patient Data Analysis Queries

 This repository contains SQL queries to analyze patient data, specifically focused on OCD (Obsessive-Compulsive Disorder) statistics.
 Below are queries that explore gender, ethnicity, and other factors in relation to OCD and its symptoms.